-In the rest of this section, we first define the flow functions, control laws, and disruption modes (Section~\ref{sub_flow}), and then specify the network's dynamics as a piecewise-deterministic Markov process (Section~\ref{sub_pdmp}).
-Finally, we define network stability and throughput (Section~\ref{sub_add}).
+In the rest of this section, we first define flow functions, control laws, and disruption modes (Section~\ref{sub_flow}), and then specify the network's dynamics as a piecewise-deterministic Markov process (Section~\ref{sub_pdmp}).
+Finally, we define network stability and resiliency score (Section~\ref{sub_add}).